farcasterxyz/docs/docs/protocol/architecture.md

 ### Storage

 When a message is validated, it is stored in a message set.
 Each message type has a set which defines rules for merging messages and handling cases where the number of messages exceeds the user's limits.
 Typically, the earliest message ends up discarded.
-The rules designed so that messages added in any order will always produce the same set.
+The rules are designed so that messages added in any order will always produce the same set.

 ### Replication

 When a message is stored, it is sent to other hubs over a libp2p gossip mesh.
 Messages that do not arrive over gossip are fetched using diff sync, a periodic out-of-band process.
-Diff sync compares the merkle trie of messages ids between two hubs and fetches missing messages.
+Diff sync compares the merkle tree of message ids between two hubs and fetches any missing messages.
 Hubs monitor peers and score their behavior.
-If a peer doesn't accept valid messages, falls behind or gossips too much, it may be ignored by its peers.
+If a peer doesn't accept valid messages, falls behind, or gossips too much it may be ignored by its peers.

 ### Implementations